mildred/conductor.go/README.md

 Roadmap:

-- [ ] A service pod should be optional in which case it does not generate a deployment
+- [x] A service pod should be optional in which case it does not generate a deployment
-- [ ] A service can declare CGI functions, each function is then started as a systemd socket and service that executes the CGI script via cgi-adapter (to be included in conductor)
+- [x] A service can declare CGI functions, each function is then started as a systemd socket and service that executes the CGI script via cgi-adapter (to be included in conductor)
-- [ ] The proxy config template should be called for the CGI functions too, and be given the service unique ID as variable
+- [x] The proxy config template should be called for the CGI functions too, and be given the service unique ID as variable
 - [ ] Add socket activation to pod (allow multiple unix sockets for a single pod).
-- [ ] Allow multiple pods in a single service
+- [x] Allow multiple pods in a single service
-- [ ] Allow raw HTTP CGI scripts with Accept=yes that can handle multiple requests on a single keep alive connection
+- [x] Allow raw HTTP CGI scripts with Accept=yes that can handle multiple requests on a single keep alive connection
 - [ ] Let Conductor handle socket activation for the multiple requests use case, and let Conductor handle preloading of the CGI executable.
+    - Add conductor-fast-function@.service which will depend on
+    - conductor-fast-function-manager.service which will receive start and stop signal from individual functions
+    - it will create the socket and manage the function execution either via systemd-run (so it can pass around the socket) or by other means
+    - it can handle the equivalent of Accept=yes sockets and pre-provision the function processes.
+This would improve over systemd socket activation by:
+          - pre-provisioning the process, no cold start
+          - ~the same process could be used for two separate clients that would otherwise use separate connections and separate processes~ (wrong because there is a single connection with Caddy, except that perhaps Caddy does not maintain an open connection) instead of using systemd-run, the conductor fast function manager could listen on a socket A (bound to the reverse proxy) and manage a reverse proxy to a socket B (managed by conductor-cgi-function@.socket).
+By reverse-proxying, the manager could handle pre-provisioning by opening a connection and not writing to it
+    - it can handle the equivalent of Accept=no sockets in which case the main socket would have to be passed as a file descriptor.
+This would improve on systemd socket activation by:
+          - pre-provisioning the process, no cold start
+          - because otherwise Conductor does not support socket activation yet
+- [ ] It should be possible to have commands accessible as functions with a sane protocol and security
+- [ ] Handle security policies (see below)

-### Security
+### Security (not yet implemented) ###

 Security can be handled using Caddy reverse_proxy rewrite handlers.
 See: